nginx/unit-docs/source/howto/docker.rst

    $ mv /path/to/app /new/path/to/app

-To switch your app to another Unit image, prepare a corresponding :file:`Dockerfile` first:
+To switch your app to a different Unit image, prepare a corresponding :file:`Dockerfile` first:

 .. subs-code-block:: docker